-Yoga supports wellbeing and clear obstacles, toxines from our body.
-In many occasions yogis experience reliefs of emotions through their practice.
-Why that?
+Yoga supports well-being and helps to clear obstacles, and toxins from your body.
+On many occasions, yogis experience a release of emotions through their practice.
+Why is that?

 Most of the stress we experience is directly linked to emotional states and response mechanisms that we have developed through the course of our active life.

 We open the flow of energy with intention which supports not only the physical well-being and clarity of mind, yet also the relief of emotions.

 How can we manage those emotions that come to the surface?